-A conservation easement, also called a conservation agreement, is a voluntary legal agreement between a landowner and a land trust, such as Bluegrass Conservancy, which protects a property’s agricultural viability, natural habitat, rural heritage, and/or scenic open space in perpetuity.
+A conservation easement, also called a conservation agreement, is a voluntary legal agreement between a landowner and a land trust, such as Bluegrass Land Conservancy, which protects a property’s agricultural viability, natural habitat, rural heritage, and/or scenic open space in perpetuity.

 Conservation easements are flexible documents tailored to each property and the needs of individual landowners.
 They may cover an entire parcel or portions of property.